GokulS718/Legal-Aid-Matching-Platform/README.md

 --------------------------------

 1. Open a new terminal
-2. Go to frontend directory:
+2. Go to frontend directory :

    cd frontend